johannes-graeter/lightclock/README.md

 3. Deploy the freshly built firmware:
     * as with normal micropython firmware, erase and write the flash as described in the [micropython install instructions](https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html) using the freshly build firmware `build/firmware-combined.bin`

+3. Build webapp content
+    * clone [utemplate](https://github.com/pfalcon/utemplate) to your workspace
+    * build the webapp templates (assumes utemplate is in the same folder as lightclock):
+    `make webapp-templates`
+    * compress static stylesheets and javascripts
+    `make webapp-static`

 3. Deploy webapp content etc. to the board:
     * install ampy: `sudo pip2 install adafruit-ampy`